Downtown Livability

 Public washrooms exist across the city, including in most civic facilities and parks.
 Specific hours for permanent facilities in parks are listed here.

-During the better weather months, additional portable toilets are available to support sports organizations using the fields and facilities, as well as to increased usage of playgrounds.
 Generally, portable toilets in parks are open 24/7, except for the toilet in Tipperary Park as it is operated by the local farmers market and only available during their hours of operation.

 In downtown specifically, there are public washrooms at: